bradduthie/RandomMatrixStability/notebook/PLoS_Compu_reviews.md

 Response to Reviewer 3 specific comment 4
 --------------------------------------------------------------------------------

 I showed that manipulating component response rates can, sometimes greatly, increase the probability that a random system will be stable.
-As with Reviewer 3 specific comment 3 (see above), I now clarify that my focus is on the upper range of S at which large random systems can reasonably be expected to be stable, not at the limit of S \to \Infty (as in Gibbs et al. 2018
+As with Reviewer 3 specific comment 3 (see above), I now clarify that my focus is on the upper range of S at which large random systems can reasonably be expected to be stable, not at the limit of S \to \Infty (as in Gibbs et al. 2018)

 Author References Cited
 ================================================================================

 Gibbs, T., Grilli, J., Rogers, T., & Allesina, S. (2018).
 Effect of population abundances on the stability of large random ecosystems.
 Physical Review E, 98(2), 022410.

 Gray, R. T., & Robinson, P. A. (2009).
 Stability of random brain networks with excitatory and inhibitory connections.
 Neurocomputing, 72(7--9), 1849--1858. https://doi.org/10.1016/j.neucom.2008.06.001

 Gray, R. T., & Robinson, P. A. (2008).
 Stability and synchronization of random brain networks with a distribution of connection strengths.
 Neurocomputing, 71(7--9), 1373--1387. https://doi.org/10.1016/j.neucom.2007.06.002

+Grilli, J., Adorisio, M., Suweis, S., Barabás, G., Banavar, J. R., Allesina, S., & Maritan, A. (2017).
+Feasibility and coexistence of large ecological communities.
+Nature Communications, 8. https://doi.org/10.1038/ncomms14389

 Hui, C., & Richardson, D. M. (2018).
 How to invade an ecological network.
 Trends in Ecology and Ecolution, xx, 1--11. https://doi.org/10.1016/j.tree.2018.11.003